-It is intended that research notes do not normally exceed 1500 words of text plus illustrations and could be much shorter.
-It is recommended that authors take full advantage of the potential of the internet and make use of images and weblinks as appropriate.
+It is intended that research notes are between one and up to about five or six pages in length.
+Authors are recommended to take full advantage of the potential of the internet and make use of images and weblinks as appropriate.
 Authors should note that images will need to be given proper attribution details; and use of third-party material might be restricted.
 It is the author’s responsibility to ensure that they have the necessary copyright permission for all illustrations.
 Submission of an article to the BNS Research Notes Blog will be taken as confirmation that such permissions have been obtained.

 The content of offerings to the blog should be within the remit of the Society’s interests: ‘coins, medals, jettons and paper money of the British Isles, the Commonwealth and other territories that have been subject to British rule’.
 It should not be a venue for advertising, or simply revelling in the contents of a collection, but could cater for several types of short research publication.